NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 Equipment and its software used for testing are to achieve the accuracy expected, measurement uncertainty required, and comply with specifications of the testing concerned.

-Measurement uncertainty contributions are addressed in the referenced document *Quality System Procedure - Measurement Uncertainty*
+Measurement uncertainty contributions are addressed in the referenced document [*Quality System Procedure - Measurement Uncertainty*](QSPs/Measurement Uncertainty.md).

 #### 6.4.6 Equipment Calibration ####

 Measuring equipment is calibrated when the measurement accuracy or uncertainty affect the reported results, and is calibrated when calibration of the equipment is required to establish metrological traceability of the reported result.

-Additional information on metrological traceability of equipment results can be found in the referenced document *Quality System Procedure - Metrological Traceability*
+Additional information on metrological traceability of equipment results can be found in the referenced document [*Quality System Procedure - Metrological Traceability*](QSPs/Metrological Traceability.md).

 #### 6.4.7 Calibration Program ####

-The equipment calibration program is defined in referenced documents *Quality System Procedure - Equipment*.
-These procedures are reviewed and revised according to referenced document *Quality System Procedure - Document Control and Management*.
+The equipment calibration program is defined in referenced documents [*Quality System Procedure - Equipment*](QSPs/Equipment.md).
+These procedures are reviewed and revised according to referenced document [*Quality System Procedure - Document Control and Management*](QSPs/Document Control and Management.md).

 #### 6.4.8 Calibration Status ####